-In accordance with the requirements of the Companies Act 2013 your Company has a CSRpolicy which is available on the Company's website at the following linkhttp://www.wendtindia.com/pdf/csrpolicy.pdf
+In accordance with requirements of the Companies Act 2013 the Company has a CSR policyincorporating the requirements therein which is also available on Company's website at thefollowing link http://www.wendtindia.com/pdf/csrpolicy.pdf

-Your Company during the year 2018-19 has spent of Rs 31.70 lakhs towards the CSRactivities in line with the provisions of the Companies Act 2013.
+The Company during the year 2019-20 has spent Rs 34.50 lakhs towards CSR activities inline with the provisions of the Companies Act 2013.

 During the year the Company has not accepted deposits from the public falling withinthe ambit of Section 73 of the Companies Act 2013 and the rules framed there under and noamount of principal or interest was outstanding as on the balance sheet date.